usnistgov/mosaic/html/_sources/doc/ScriptingandAdvancedFeatures.txt

 **Estimate the Channel Gating Duration**

 Scripting can be used to obtain statistics from the raw time-series.
 In the code snippet below, we estimate the amount of time a channel spends in a gated state by combining modules defined within |projname|.
 The analysis is performed in blocks for efficiency.
 We first define a Python function that takes multiple arguments including  *TrajIO* object, the threshold at which we want to define the gated state in pA (gatingcurrentpa), the block size in seconds (blocksz), the total time of the time-series being processed in seconds (totaltime) and the sampling rate of the data in Hz (fshz).
-The code then calculates the number of blocks in which the channel was in a gated state and returns the time spent in that state in seconds.
+The function then calculates the number of blocks in which the channel was in a gated state and returns the time spent in that state in seconds.

 .. sourcecode:: python